akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 🚨 `train.py` contains code to train and evaluate the best model.

+🚨 `local_test.py` codes to predict locally.
+A sample data format is given inside the code.
+Please use the same data format if you want to test it with some other data.

 🚨 `datasets/` folder contains AG-dataset, both train.csv and test.csv.

 🚨 `models/` folder contains the best model(**best_model_DistilBertForSequenceClassification_1e-05.bin**) and a quantized model (**quantized_best_model.pt**).